 Measuring performance is crucial in determining the application’s efficiency and identifying areas for improvement.
 Below is how each parameter can be validated.

-1. Checking Metrics in Application Performance Monitoring (APM) Tools
+1. Check the metrics in Application Performance Monitoring (APM) tools

 One of the most common ways to test application performance is through the use of APM tools.